wcmc-its/ReCiter-Scopus-Retrieval-Tool/README.md

 - Option #1: Set at the system level using this command `export SERVER_PORT=[your port number]`.
 This supersedes any ports set in application.properties.
 - Option #2: Update the application.properties file located at `/src/main/resources/` Make sure the port doesn't conflict with other services such as ReCiter or ReCiter PubMed Retrieval Tool.
 7. Build Maven instance `mvn spring-boot:run`
-8. Visit `http://localhost:[your port number]/swagger-ui.html` to see the Swagger page for this service.
+8. Visit `http://localhost:[your port number]/swagger-ui/index.html` or `http://localhost:[your port number]/swagger-ui/` to see the Swagger page for this service.

 ## Obtaining an API key and INST_TOKEN